vibrationtoolbox/ovtoolbox/Readme.rst

 than *m*) type :code:`load filename -mat`.

 Typing :code:`help vtoolbox` will provide a table of contents of the toolbox.
-Likewise, typing :code:`help vtb?` will provide a table of contents for the files related to chapter *?*.
+Likewise, typing :code:`help vtb#` will provide a table of contents for the files related to chapter *#*.
 Typing :code:`help codename` will provide help on the particular code.
 Note that the *filename* is in the format :code:`codename.m`.

 Engineering Vibration Toolbox commands can be run by typing them with the